Lunghua Civilian Assembly Centre: Description

 North of the wooden buildings were the two single-storey dining rooms (built east–west), and north of each of those was a single-storey kitchen.
 In the northeast corner of the site, north of Building D, were two parallel, single-storey buildings built north–south.
 These were Building H, which was used to accommodate single people, and Building I (or J, the documents differ as to the name of this building).
 North of these were the single-storey shower block (built east–west) and east of the shower block was another single-storey building built north–south, Building J (or K, the documents differ as to the name of this building).

 The recreation ground contained a football pitch and was in the area of ground between the Assembly Hall and Building D.

 There were persistent issues with water supply and drainage.
 The presence of malaria and typhoid were also a threat to public health.

 Although the camp's commandant was Japanese, the guards were Korean.

-Children interned in the camp attended classes at a school on the site which was called Lunhgwa Academy.
-The adults had jobs and a self-elected council.
-There were also various social activities such as parties and lectures.
+The adults in the camp had jobs and a self-elected council.
+There were also lectures and various social activities, such as parties.

+Lunghua Academy

+There were some 300 children interned in the Lunghua Civilian Assembly Centre who attended classes at a school on site which was called the Lunghua Academy.

+J. G. Ballard (1930–2009), who later became an author, was one of the boys at the school and recalled in 2008 that there was no shortage of teachers for the school, which had a "full-scale syllabus... which met the requirements of the then School Certificate".
+This included maths, French, English, Latin, history, and general science.
+As there were few books, teaching was "blackboard-driven".
+He believed the students did not fall behind those at school in wartime England, and some were well ahead.
+There were few distractions in the camp, either for teachers or pupils, and he added "We progressed rapidly in the way that long-term convicted prisoners pass one university degree after another."

+Many of the classroom windows had been broken by the fighting in 1937, and in winter they let in an icy wind.
+These had to be patched with pieces of cloth treated with melted candle wax.

+In 1981, Peggy Abkhazi, one of the pupils at the school from start to finish, published her Shanghai Journal, 1941–1945, reporting that outside the classroom, football, hockey, and softball, were the sports played, and there were also concerts and dances.

+The camp commandant would impose a curfew and close the camp school, sometimes for two or three days, when there was a major breach of the camp's rules, or a defeat of Japanese forces in the Pacific.
+Parents saw this as a real punishment for them, as they had to take charge of their children.